A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if the Republic of Texas remained independent?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Two Americas thread.
-Alternate Historian and 1 other(s) like this article.

 In 1973,on this day the forty-fifth President of the Republic of Texas, Lyndon B. Johnson died in Stonewall, the census-designated place he had represented as a Nationalist Party Candidate for three decades.
 He served as President during the critical period December 9th 1962-December 9th 1965.